FINNSTAR7/MatLab-Drops-Simulation/README.md

 `simul(10, 20, 30, 40);`

-To alter the number of samples desired (default is 1,000,000) edit the "`samples`" line directly under the "`Begin Simulation & Plot`" header in the simul.m function itself.
+To alter the number of iterations simul() runs through (default is 1,000,000) edit the "`samples`" line directly under the "`Begin Simulation & Plot`" header in the simul() function itself.

+Note that increasing the samples will increase accuracy, however it will also increase run time by approximetely the same factor samples was increased by.
+The opposite is also true, decreasing the samples will decrease accuracy, but also decrease run time by approximetely the same factor the samples were decreased by.
+Keep this in mind when altering the function for yourself, as some computers may need a smaller sample size than others.

+For example, 10,000 samples may take 20 seconds.
+If increased by a factor of 50, for 500,000 samples, the run time will increase to approximetely 1,000 seconds.

 For any questions or additional assistance please contact me through the wiki here: https://warframe.fandom.com/wiki/Message_Wall:FINNER